BRMilev22/abandoned-explorer/README.md

-# 🏚️ Abandoned Explorer
+# Abandoned Explorer

-> **A comprehensive iOS app and API platform for discovering, documenting, and exploring abandoned locations worldwide**
+> **A comprehensive iOS app and API platform for discovering, documenting, and exploring abandoned locations across the United States.
+Abandoned Explorer is the ultimate urban exploration companion that combines a vast database of over 3,000 verified abandoned locations with social features, location discovery tools, and community-driven content.
+Whether you're a seasoned urban explorer or curious about forgotten places in your area, this app provides everything you need to safely discover, document, and share your exploration experiences with fellow adventurers.**

 [![iOS](https://img.shields.io/badge/iOS-17.0+-blue.svg)](https://developer.apple.com/ios/)
 [![SwiftUI](https://img.shields.io/badge/SwiftUI-5.0-blue.svg)](https://developer.apple.com/xcode/swiftui/)